ovh/utask/README.md

 The user that creates a task is called `requester`, and the user that executes it is called `resolver`.
 Both can be the same user in some scenarios.

-A user can be allowed to resolve a task in three ways:
+A user can be allowed to resolve a task in four ways:
 - the user is included in the global configuration's list of `admin_usernames`
 - the user is included in the task's template list of `allowed_resolver_usernames`
+- the user is in a group that is included in the task's template list of `allowed_resolver_groups`
 - the user is included in the task `resolver_usernames` list

 ### Value Templating